lo-th/phy/README.md

 <p align="center"><a href="https://lo-th.github.io/phy/"><img src="./assets/textures/logo.svg"/></a></p>
-<p align="center"><a href="https://lo-th.github.io/phy/">start &phi;hy</a></p>
+<p align="center"><a href="https://lo-th.github.io/phy/">START DEMO</a></p>

 Phy game engine for <a href="https://github.com/mrdoob/three.js">three.js</a>, is a simple language for create and control physics engine.<br>
 You can use direct or worker version.
 Phy support last version of <a href="https://github.com/saharan/OimoPhysics/">OimoPhysics</a> and <a href="https://github.com/kripken/ammo.js">Ammo.js</a>  ( and more ).

 Phy simplify creation of game, is like a bridge between three.js and physics

 ## Features

-Chanfer geometry, Glb manager, envmap and refection, post process ...
+ES6, chamfer geometry, Glb manager, envmap and refection, post process ...

 ## Usage